 - Prepare the marinade by combining the oil, soy sauce, honey, garlic, salt and pepper together in a large bowl.

-- Thread the chicken and vegetables alternately into the wood skewers.
-Cook for 8 minutes each side.
-While cooking, you can brush some of the marinade to the skewers.
+- While cooking, you can brush some of the marinade to the skewers.
 Sprinkle with parsley when ready to serve.